 - Origins Available:

 The origins of the Olis name lie with England's ancient Anglo-Saxon culture.
 It comes from when the family lived near a field of holly having derived from the word for holly in the language of the time.
-In the Old English the word for holly is holegn, or perhaps holen; in the Old English the words for holly were holei or holen.
+In Old English the word for holly is holegn, or possibly holen, or even holen.
 The original bearer of the name lived near a patch of holly noted for its fecundity.
+(Bardsely)

 Early Origins of the Olis family